Blacksocks: Milestone

-In September 2008, Blacksocks celebrated its one millionth pair of calf socks sold.
+In September 2008, Blacksocks celebrated its one-millionth pair of calf socks sold.

 Technology

-In September 2012, Blacksocks released its Smarter Socks, the first socks to use radio-frequency identification technology to facilitate sorting and to ensure that each sock is correctly matched to its pair after washing.
-Smarter Socks are implanted with RFID chips that communicate with the Sock Sorter, which allows iPhones to be RFID-compliant.

-In addition, Blacksocks released an iPhone mobile application, which, when used in conjunction with the Sock Sorter, beeps once a single sock is brought next to its pair.
-The app also contains a scanner that determines the extent of color fading for any brand of sock, and provides data about the socks such as wash count, date of order, paired status, sock ID number, and whether the sock is left- or right-footed.
+In September 2012, Blacksocks released its Smarter Socks, the first socks to use RFID technology to facilitate sorting and ensure that each sock is correctly matched to its original mate after laundering.
+The RFID chips embedded near the cuff of each Smarter Sock communicates with the company's mobile app, Sock Sorter, which guides owners through the rematching process.
+The app can also use the device's camera to determine if any color fading has occurred for any brand of sock, and records other data about the Smarter Socks such as wash count, date of order, pair status, ID number and whether the sock is left- or right-footed.

 In April 2017, Blacksocks launched an order button for customers to order socks and other items directly from their closets.